chijason99/Xiangqi-Core/README.md

 - **Move Translation**: Seamlessly translate moves between different notations.
 - **Randomized Board Positions**: Generate random board setups for training or analysis.
 - **Dependency Injection Ready**: Integrate seamlessly into modern .NET applications.

 ---

-## Why Developers Love Xiangqi-Core

-- **Comprehensive**: Covers all aspects of Xiangqi, from move generation to game visualization.
-- **Customizable**: Tailor the library to your needs with flexible configurations and extensible APIs.
-- **Battle-Tested**: Built with .NET 9, ensuring top-notch performance and compatibility.
-- **Developer-Friendly**: Clear documentation, intuitive APIs, and support for dependency injection make development a breeze.

----